 MEASURING FOR SIZE AND FIT

 A great fitting helmet is essential for player comfort and protection.
-For optimal fit, follow the instructions below.
+For optimal fit, follow the instructions below or watch our the fitting video here.

 1 | Familiarize yourself with the different ﬁt zones in the helmet: